CESNET/Nemea/README.md

 Congratulations, the whole NEMEA system should be installed right now... :-)

-## Vagrant

-To try the system "out-of-box", you can use [Vagrant](https://www.vagrantup.com/).
-For more information see [./vagrant/](./vagrant/).

 # Quick start and how to

 ## Try out NEMEA modules

-**Important**: Nemea has to be compiled in advance.
-Follow [these instructions](#installation) to install NEMEA system from source codes (for this part the *make install* step is optional).

 ### Execute a module

-Modules using TRAP library have two implicit program arguments. `module -h` for help (optional) and `module -i IFC_SPEC` for interface specification (mandatory).
+NEMEA modules using have two implicit arguments. `module -h` for help (optional) and `module -i IFC_SPEC` for communication interface (IFC) specification.
+The `-i` parameter is mandatory for all NEMEA modules.

 **Module help `-h`**

-The example below shows part of help output of the [logger](https://github.com/CESNET/Nemea-Modules/tree/master/logger) module.
-It contains modules name, description, number of input and output interfaces, modules paramteters and TRAP library parameters (common for all modules).
+The example below shows part of help output of [logger](https://github.com/CESNET/Nemea-Modules/tree/master/logger).
+It contains module's name, description, number of input and output IFC, modules parameters and TRAP library parameters (common for all modules).

 ```
 TRAP module, libtrap version: 0.7.6 b258bb4